openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

 .. note::

     Notice the collection of circles over the **Mai Ndombe** study area and that they are all populated with a zero.
 These represent the locations of scenes in the study area and the numbers of images per scene that are selected.
-The number is currently 0 because we haven’t selected the scenes yet.
+The number is currently 0 because we haven't selected the scenes yet.

 .. figure:: ../img/cookbook/area_estimation/scene_selection_zeros.png
     :alt: Scene selection process showing zeros before selection.